If I told you that you could become a sucessful YouTuber/vlogger, would you believe me?

 You can position this button wherever you want on the screen.

-Pro tip: Don’t forget to add a link to subscribe on your website, email signature, and Instagram bio.
+Don’t forget to add a link to subscribe to your website, email signature, and Instagram bio.
 It’s not just enough to add the YouTube link.
-You should tell people something clear like “subscribe to me.”
+You should tell people something clear like “Subscribe to see more videos.”

 Live video is the new wild west in digital marketing.
 It represents a lot of opportunities.
 It’s much easier to be featured on the Live home page than the regular YouTube homepage.